The 8 Best Free VPNs For New Zealand (Tested April 2021)

 - They have unreliable logging policies.
 In fact, many free VPNs sell your data to third parties since they have no legitimate revenue stream.

-- As much as 20% of Android VPN apps on Play Store are a source of malware, DNS leaks, and make your device generally more vulnerable to threats.
+- As much as 20% of Android VPN apps on the Play Store are a source of malware, DNS leaks, and make your device generally more vulnerable to threats.

 In a time where privacy is eroding away every other day, it’s unfortunate that tools that are supposed to safeguard our privacy are actually selling it for self-gain.
 This is exactly why we highly recommend trying Surfshark instead of the other free VPN for New Zealand listed above.